zhengliyuan1987/zlynote/L1/docs/src/guide/stream_discard/stream_discard_single.rst

 The stream_discard reads the input stream but no output.That is to say, it discards all input elements.
 This primitive include a input stream and its end-flag stream.

+..
+CAUTION::
    Applicable condition:
    The length of end-flag stream is 1 more than the one of input data stream.

-..
-CAUTION::
-   The Applicable condition.